awesomeeng/zephjs/docs/Introducing.md

 });
 ```

 ZephJS uses modern, standard JavaScript to make writing Web Components super easy to do.
 There is no mucking about with Shadow DOM or figuring out how to add encapsualted styles; Zeph handles all of that for you.
 Want to add an attribute to your Web Component?
 Zeph has you covered with its `attribute()` declaration.
-Want that attribute to update a component in your Web Components internal content?
+Want that attribute to update a component in your Web Component's internal content?
 Zeph has you covered with support for Attribute/Property/Content binding.
 Want to handle a click event on a button nested in your Web Component's internal content?
 Zeph makes it easy to do so.
 Zeph provides all the tools you need to define and use modern Web Components.

 ## How ZephJS Works

 At the heart of ZephJS is the `ZephComponents.define()` method to which you provide the name of your component and the definition of that component.
 The definition is a standard JavaScript function within which you call a number of declarative definition methods to describe the content, style, and interactions of your Web Component.

-The definition methods you call build what ZephJS calls a "context" that describes the Web Component.
+The definition methods you call builds what ZephJS calls a "context" that describes the Web Component.
 It uses this context to create a unique class which is used with the [Custom Elements API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) to register the Web Component for usage in your HTML.
 When the registered component is created (via tag usage or `document.createElement()`) the constructed class constructor is called and ZephJS populates the component as described in the context.

 #### Definition Methods

 There are currently seventeen different definition methods for you to describe your Web Component with ranging from providing HTML and CSS to handling events.
 Here are the some of the most useful...

-> **html()** is used to add the internal content of your Web Component, that is all the HTML that makes up the inner working of your component.
+> **html()** is used to add the internal content of your Web Component, that is all the HTML that makes up the inner workings of your component.

 > **css()** is used to associate a set of internal CSS style rules to your content.
 These rules can target the internal content (provided by `html()` above) or the created element itself (with the `:host` and `:host()` psuedo-selectors.)

-> **attribute()** adds an attribute to your custom element and assoicates an initial value with that attribute.
+> **attribute()** adds an attribute to your custom element and associates an initial value with that attribute.

 > **property()** adds a property to your custom element and associates an initial value with that property.